radical-cybertools/radical.owms/docs/source/configuration.rst

 .. note:: You may also use **wildcards** to specify settings for classes of resources.
 For example: `"*.futuregrid.org"`.
 Wildcards are only evaluated for resource config sections.

-Beyond providing information about the target resources, TROY may also require users to provide settings for the pilot backends.
+Beyond providing information about the target resources, RADICAL-OWMS may also require users to provide settings for the pilot backends.
 Both the backends that are currently supported - i.e., `RADICAL-Pilot` and `BigJob` - require, for example, a coordination URL.
-Further, TROY needs to know what target resources are considered eligible for use.
+Further, RADICAL-OWMS needs to know what target resources are considered eligible for use.

-The example configuration section below shows how to pass those settings to respective TROY plugins.
+The example configuration section below shows how to pass those settings to respective RADICAL-OWMS plugins.
 Note again the use of placeholders.

 .. code-block:: python

-    # $HOME/.troy/pilots.config
+    # $HOME/.radical.owms/pilots.config
     {
         "redis_password"               : "secret",
         "bigjob_coordination_url"      : "redis://%(redis_passwd)s-REdIS@gw68.quarry.iu.teragrid.org:6379",